bodziosamolot/sourceGenerators/article.md

 # Summary

-There are more and more developers contributing their Source Generators to .NET ecosystem through open-source.
+There are more and more developers contributing their source generators to .NET ecosystem through open-source.
 The [list of Source Generators](https://github.com/amis92/csharp-source-generators) to use is growing.
 I hope that after reading this article You will have enough information and resources to make use of this fantastic new tool and maybe add a new position to this list.

 # Sources